-When you do reads at wavelengths below 340 nm, you must use special UV-transparent, disposable or quartz plates to allow transmission of the deep UV spectra.
+The SpectraMax ABS can accommodate standard 96-well plates.
+The SpectraMax ABS Plus, can accommodate standard 96-well plates and 384-well plates.
+When you do a read at wavelengths below 340 nm, you must use special UV-transparent, disposable or quartz plates to allow transmission of the deep UV spectra.